Why The Ruffled Purse

 Are you new to sewing?

-If you’ve been thinking about sewing or have limited sewing experience, check out my Get Ready to Sew! series.
+If you’ve been thinking about sewing but never touched a sewing machine or have limited sewing experience, check out my Get Ready to Sew! series.

 Do you know how to sew?